gogins/csound-vst3-opcodes/README.md

 VST2 protocol, to the newer and more capable VST3 protocol.
 The opcodes have more or less the same behavior as the vst4cs opcodes.

-These opcodes are designed to be cross-platform and to run at least on Linux, Windows, and macOS.
+These opcodes are designed to be cross-platform and to run at least on macOS and Linux.

 csound-vst3-opcodes is non-commercial software and is licensed under GPLv3, as is the VST3 SDK; GPLv3, in turn, is compatible with Csound, which has a